 The legislation governing HIV surrogacy in the United Kingdom imposes numerous obligations on the surrogacy clinics in UK.
 These surrogacy clinics in the United Kingdom must also ensure that neither of the people involved is harmed by the virus.

 Before undergoing a surrogacy treatment in the United Kingdom, they must verify that all individuals involved have been properly screened and tested for any undetectable viral load.

 The process related to surrogacy for HIV in UK is a bit lengthier than the standard one.
 The Intended Parent’s sperm is extracted and tested during the medical process.
 Everything that might conceivably contain an infectious pathogen like HIV is discarded.
 Only around 15% of the sperm from men on antiretroviral therapy tested positive for HIV.

 The intended father’s or sperm donor’s sperm is then “Washed” for any potential problems.
 When it’s time to do the IVF treatment, the sample is transferred and kept in liquid nitrogen at a partner facility.

 You may find it a bit complicated to proceed with surrogacy for HIV in UK.
 Still, with our expert professionals by your side, you can stay assured of making an informed decision during every step of your surrogacy journey.

-Besides, we have partnered with some of the best IVF clinics in UK, so you can always expect the best medical advice and assistance on your path to surrogacy for HIV in UK
+Besides, we have partnered with some of the best IVF clinics, so you can always expect the best medical advice and assistance on your path to surrogacy for HIV.

 For a free consultation, contact one of our client coordinators now!